ISabbiI/MonitorsFour-Writeup/README.md

 - Disable directory listing and deny acces to dotfiles (.env, .git) in web server config
 - Use strict comparision instead of loose in the authentication logic
 - Upgrade Cacti to the latest version
-- Never expose 2375, Use TLS authetication (port 2376) or restcit acces to localhost/VPN
+- Never expose 2375, Use TLS authetication (port 2376) or restrcrit acces
 - Never use MD5 for password storage

 ---